• Best 30lb Reels for Saltwater Fishing

 Sealed bearings and body.
 This is the most important feature for a surf reel.
 Sand and saltwater destroy open bearings in weeks.
 Look for reels with IPX-rated water resistance (IPX5 or higher).
 The Penn Spinfisher VII (IPX5) and Shimano Saragosa (X-Shield/X-Protect) both offer genuine sealed protection.
 Sealed bearings are the difference between a reel that lasts one season and one that lasts five years.

 Line capacity: 200+ yards of 20lb braid.
 You need extra capacity for long casts (which eat up 50–80 yards per cast) plus fighting room.
-Most of the reels below hold 300+ yards — plenty of margin.
+Most of the reels below hold 300+ yards, which is plenty of margin.

 Gear ratio: 5:1–6:1.
 A medium-to-high gear ratio lets you pick up slack quickly when waves push a fish toward you, and retrieve your rig at a reasonable speed between casts.
-Avoid ultra-high ratios (7:1+) as they sacrifice cranking power.
+Avoid ultra-high ratios (7:1+) that sacrifice cranking power.

 Best Surf Fishing Reels